What is World Password Day?

 As technology changes and as threat actors develop increasingly sophisticated means of attack, best practices around passwords and protecting accounts may change too.

 World Password Day is a reminder to celebrate strong data protection mechanisms.
 Passwords safeguard the vast majority of our digital information.
-As with physical valuables, such as passports or jewelry, we must ensure that our digital valuables are secure.
+Therefore, as with physical valuables we must ensure that our digital valuables are secure.